rpmuller/ePubs/WesternPhilosophy.md

 are words expressive of the past; to a person who did not have the ordiiury notion of the past as something outside the present, these words would have no meaning.
 Thus his definition is circular.
-What he says is, in effect, "the past is that of which the action is in the past/' As a definition, this cannot be regarded as 4 happy effort.
+What he says is, in effect, "the past is that of which the action is in the past."
+As a definition, this cannot be regarded as 4 happy effort.
 And the same applies to the present.
 The present, we are told, is "that which it acting" (his italics).
 But the word "is" introduces just that idea of. the present which was to be